belumume/code-genesis-play/docs/blueprint_plan_roadmap/AI Genesis Engine_ Project Blueprint v1.0.md

   * **Tasks:**
     * Initialize Git repository.
     * Create the main run.py script with command-line argument parsing.
-    * Build the core agent function that takes a prompt and calls Claude 4 Opus.
+    * Build the core agent function that takes a prompt and calls Claude 4 Sonnet.
     * **Milestone 1 (Hour 4):** Successfully generate GDD.md, TECH\_PLAN.md, and ASSETS.md for a test prompt and save them to a local directory.
 * **Phase 2: Core Gameplay Implementation (Hours 5-24)**
   * **Goal:** Generate a complete, playable game with placeholder graphics.